musiKk/JMDS.blog/posts/2024-01-14-hello-world.md

 # Hello World

+> One small blog for me, but a giant blog for mankind.

+&mdash;Abraham Lincoln

 This is the first post of my new blogging system.
 Let's test some Markdown features:

 * a list with one